 DOWNTOWN—British artist Louise Giovanelli is now showing new work at Grimm 54.
-The exhibition, Still Moving, goes through June 21, 2025, and features a bunch of new paintings that are being shown in a refreshing collaboration with the downtown cinema Metrograph.
-The project marks the artist’s first New York solo show since 22.
+The exhibition, Still Moving, goes through 21 June 2025, and features a bunch of new paintings that are being shown in a refreshing collaboration with the downtown cinema Metrograph.

 According to a press release, the paintings are in dialogue with a curation of films playing at Metrograph throughout the month.
 Selections include Gummo, Kids, Ticket of No Return, and Buffalo ‘66.
 The partnership between gallery and cinema creates a novelistic link between Giovanelli’s works, and their cinematic source material.

 DOWNTOWN—British artist Louise Giovanelli is now showing new work at Grimm 54.
-The exhibition, Still Moving, goes through June 21, 2025, and features a bunch of new paintings that are being shown in a refreshing collaboration with the downtown cinema Metrograph.
-The project marks the artist’s first New York solo show since 22.
+The exhibition, Still Moving, goes through 21 June 2025, and features a bunch of new paintings that are being shown in a refreshing collaboration with the downtown cinema Metrograph.

 According to a press release, the paintings are in dialogue with a curation of films playing at Metrograph throughout the month.
 Selections include Gummo, Kids, Ticket of No Return, and Buffalo ‘66.
 The partnership between gallery and cinema creates a novelistic link between Giovanelli’s works, and their cinematic source material.